The Miracle of Iodine

-This is why each day, I personally consume a mixture of Iodized Salt, Celtic Sea Salt, and Himalayan Sea Salt, and I supplement with Lugol’s Iodine Solution and kelp pills.
+This is why I consume a mixture of Iodized Salt, Celtic Sea Salt, and Himalayan Sea Salt daily, and I supplement with Lugol’s Iodine Solution and kelp pills.
 Dosages may vary but starting out using the manufacturer’s recommended dosage is just fine.

-My point is this; if you are a generally healthy individual, I would HIGHLY encourage you to start researching for yourself the benefits of getting a decent supply of REAL salt and a healthy dose of Iodine in your diet.
-While you are at it, you might also consider looking into drastically reducing any form of halogen in your food supply and environment.
+My point is this; if you are a generally healthy individual, I would HIGHLY encourage you to start researching the benefits of getting a decent supply of REAL salt and a healthy dose of Iodine in your diet.
+While you are at it, you might consider drastically reducing any halogen in your food supply and environment.
 The future “you” might appreciate it!

 Let me also suggest that you do not overdo it.
 Actually, learn about what you are consuming.
 Even too much of a great thing can be bad, and both salt and Iodine are no different.
 To clarify: I am not saying go out and load up on this stuff; I am just saying that for quite a few of us, it is best if we do not pass it up.
 And remember, “Educating yourself does not mean that you were stupid in the first place; it means that you are intelligent enough to know that there is plenty left to learn.” – Melanie Joy.